Skip to content

 If you answer at least 17 questions correctly, you have passed the test.
 You will then receive a certificate of your personal test result from the Federal Office for Migration and Refugees.

-30 questions belong to the subject areas “Life in a democracy”, “History and responsibility” as well as “People and Society”.
+30 questions belong to the subject areas “Life in a Democracy”, “History and Responsibility” as well as “People and Society”.

 Three test questions are asked about the federal state in which you are registered as your primary residence for example Baden-Württemberg